Legend courtesy Jim and Dena Riley

-The White Buffalo are sacred to many Native Americans.
+The White Buffalo is sacred to many Native Americans.
 The Lakota (Sioux) Nation has passed down The Legend of the White Buffalo–a story now approximately 2,000 years old — at many council meetings, sacred ceremonies, and through the tribe’s storytellers.
 There are several variations, but all are meaningful and tell of the same outcome.
 Have communication with the Creator through prayer with clear intent for Peace, Harmony, and Balance for all life living in the Earth Mother.

-Spirituality among Natives Americans and non-Native Americans has been a strong force for those who believe in the power of the Great Spirit or God.
+Spirituality among Native and non-Native Americans has been a strong force for those who believe in the power of the Great Spirit or God.

 It matters not what you call the Creator.
-What matters is that you pray to give thanks for your blessings and trust the guidance given to you from the world of Spirit.
-Many truths about Spirit are told and handed down from one generation to the next.
+What matters is that you pray to give thanks for your blessings and trust the guidance from the world of Spirit.
+Many truths about Spirit are told and handed down from generation to generation.

 The legend of the White Buffalo Calf Woman tells how the People had lost the ability to communicate with the Creator.
 The Creator sent the sacred White Buffalo Calf Woman to teach the People how to pray with the Pipe.
-With that Pipe, seven sacred ceremonies were given for the people to abide in order to ensure a future with harmony, peace, and balance.
+With that Pipe, seven sacred ceremonies were given for the people to abide to ensure a future of harmony, peace, and balance.

 When the teaching of the sacred ways was complete, White Buffalo Calf Woman told the people she would again return for the sacred bundle that she left with them.
-Before leaving, she told them that within her were the four ages and that she would look back upon the People in each age, returning at the end of the fourth age, to restore harmony and spirituality to a troubled land.
-She walked a short distance, she looked back towards the people and sat down.
-When she arose they were amazed to see she had become a black buffalo.
-Walking a little further, the buffalo laid down, this time arising as a yellow buffalo.
-The third time the buffalo walked a little further and this time arose as a red buffalo.
-Walking a little further it rolled on the ground and rose one last time as a white buffalo calf signaling the fulfillment of the White Buffalo Calf prophecy.
+Before leaving, she told them that within her were the four ages and that she would look back upon the People in each age, returning at the end of the fourth age to restore harmony and spirituality to a troubled land.
+She walked a short distance, looked back toward the people, and sat down.
+They were amazed to see she had become a black buffalo when she arose.
+Walking a little further, the buffalo lay down, this time arising as a yellow buffalo.
+The buffalo walked a little further the third time and arose as a red buffalo.
+Walking a little further, it rolled on the ground and rose one last time as a white buffalo calf signaling the fulfillment of the White Buffalo Calf prophecy.

-The changing of the four colors of the White Buffalo Calf Woman represents the four colors of man–white, yellow, red and black.
+The changing of the White Buffalo Calf Woman’s four colors represents man’s four colors–white, yellow, red, and black.
 These colors also represent the four directions, north, east, south, and west.
-The sacred bundle that was left to the Lakota people is still with the People in a sacred place on the Cheyenne River Indian reservation in South Dakota.
+The sacred bundle left to the Lakota people is still with the People in a sacred place on the Cheyenne River Indian reservation in South Dakota.
 It is kept by a man known as the Keeper of the White Buffalo Calf Pipe, Arvol Looking Horse.

-The legend of the White Buffalo Calf Woman remains ever promising in this age of spiritual enlightenment and conscious awareness.
-In today’s world of confusion and war, many of us are looking for signs of peace.
+The legend of the White Buffalo Calf Woman remains ever-promising in this age of spiritual enlightenment and conscious awareness.
+Many of us are looking for signs of peace in today’s world of confusion and war.

 “With the return of the White Buffalo, it is a sign that prayers are being heard, that the sacred pipe is being honored, and that the promises of prophecy are being fulfilled.
 White Buffalo signals a time of abundance and plenty.” (from Sams and Carson, Medicine cards)

-Though harsh as the world we live in may be throughout recorded history there have been spiritual leaders teaching peace, hope, and balance (synergy) amongst all life.
-This was taught by great teachers such as Jesus, Buddha, the Dali Lama’s, and Native American leaders.
+Though harsh as the world we live in may be, throughout recorded history, there have been spiritual leaders teaching peace, hope, and balance (synergy) amongst all life.
+This was taught by great teachers such as Jesus, Buddha, the Dali Lama, and Native American leaders.